 The Alibaba Group helps connect exporters in China with companies all over the world.
 They offer online marketing, cloud computing, digital media and entertainment and a logistics operation.
 Alibaba's goal is to "build the future of infrastructure of commerce."

 Jack Ma, a former English teach from Hangzhou, China began the company in his home with the shared vision of leveling the playing field for small enterprises by leveraging technology to grow and compete in the domestic and global economies.

-With that initial vision at the core of their business model, the Alibaba Group has grown into a global leader in online and mobile commerce.
+With that vision at the core of their business model, the Alibaba Group has grown into a global leader in online and mobile commerce.
 Today the company leads wholesale and retail online marketplaces as well as digital offerings such as advertising and marketing services, electronic payment, cloud-based computing and network services and mobile solutions, among others.

 To give the elevator pitch to an unfamiliar North American, Alibaba is China's answer to Amazon, eBay, and PayPal all rolled into one platform.

 Both buyers and sellers can find what they need at Alibaba.
-Buyers, including consumers who come to shop retail as well as business buyers who come source products for use in their own business, can access the marketplaces free of charge.
-Sellers, including brands, retailers, wholesalers, and manufacturers, can use the marketplaces to get their brand in front of millions of eyes and to market their products and services to mass consumers as well as other businesses.
+Buyers, including consumers who come to shop retail as well as business buyers who come to source products for use in their own business, can access the marketplaces free of charge.
+Sellers (brands, retailers, wholesalers and manufacturers) can use the marketplaces to get their brand in front of millions of eyes and to market their products and services to mass consumers as well as other businesses.

 - 6 lessons we've learned from the Alibaba Group on how to cut supply chain costs